 Tiger Woods Is in Contention to Win the Tour Championship After 4 Back Surgeries

-Tiger Woods missed the last two Masters as he recovered from a back injury.
-On April 20, 2017 Woods underwent the fourth procedure on his back in a four-year period, but the spinal fusion appears to have alleviated the chronic pain Woods was dealing with prior to the surgery.
+Just a month later, Woods is poised to hoist his first trophy since 2013.
+Woods is even in contention to win the FedEx Cup.
+On April 20, 2017, Woods underwent the fourth procedure on his back in a four-year period, but the spinal fusion appears to have alleviated the chronic pain Woods was dealing with prior to the surgery.

 “I have no more pain in my lower back,” Woods explained to ESPN’s Marty Smith.
 “That’s gone.
 Once they fused it, took out the disc.
 It’s fused.
 I am just solid as a rock back there.
 No pain.
 The difference is I don’t have the same range of motion.
 I’m stiffer there.”

 What did Woods’ surgery entail?
 Here’s how The Dallas Morning News explained the procedure.